Eschatologue/CM_wiki/docs/spells/description/p.md

 **Duration:** Concentration, up to 1 hour

 You radiate a concealing aura in a 30-foot Emanation for the duration.
 While in the aura, you and each creature you choose have a +10 bonus to Dexterity (Stealth) checks and leave no tracks.

 ---

+### Phantasmal Force

+*Level 2 Illusion (Bard, Sorcerer, Wizard)*

+**Casting Time:** Action
+**Range:** 60 feet
+**Components:** V, S, M (a bit of fleece)
+**Duration:** Concentration, up to 1 minute

+You attempt to craft an illusion in the mind of a creature you can see within range.
+The target makes an Intelligence saving throw.
+On a failed save, you create a phantasmal object, creature, or other phenomenon that is no larger than a 10-foot Cube and that is perceivable only to the target for the duration.
+The phantasm includes sound, temperature, and other stimuli.
+The target can take a Study action to examine the phantasm with an Intelligence (Investigation) check against your spell save DC.
+If the check succeeds, the target realizes that the phantasm is an illusion, and the spell ends.

+While affected by the spell, the target treats the phantasm as if it were real and rationalizes any illogical outcomes from interacting with it.
+For example, if the target steps through a phantasmal bridge and survives the fall, it believes the bridge exists and something else caused it to fall.

+An affected target can even take damage from the illusion if the phantasm represents a dangerous creature or hazard.
+On each of your turns, such a phantasm can deal 2d8 Psychic damage to the target if it is in the phantasm's area or within 5 feet of the phantasm.
+The target perceives the damage as a type appropriate to the illusion.

+---